paulrayner/exploreddd.github.com/src/cfp/index.md

       <li>makes you want to go to the office on Monday and change the way you work!</li>
     </ul>

+    <p>We're especially interested in hands-on sessions that include hands-on coding exercises.
+Be sure to include details about the coding language in your session description so attendees know what to expect.</p>

     <p>What to expect for your hands-on session space: the room will be set up with groups of tables with power provided to the tables.
 There will be a screen and projector, a whiteboard with markers and eraser, an easel with a Post-it easel pad and markers, and a roll of paper with tape for the wall.
 Sticky notes and sharpies will be scattered on the tables and additional stickies are available on request.</p>

     <h2 class="page-subheader">Increase Your Chances</h2>